abelchiao/genetic-algorithm-visualization/README.md

 Rendering of the points/routes between them will be done through Canvas.
 D3 may be used to visualize the algorithm's convergence toward a solution.

+Logic for manipulating individuals (generating, calculating fitness, mutating, etc.) will be handled by the `Individual` class in `individual.js`; population-level logic (generating, selection, etc.) will be handled by the `Population` class in `population.js`.
+The evolution logic loop will be constructed in `evolution.js`.

 ## Implementation Timeline
 __Days 1-2:__ Research algorithm and write functional version applied to distance.